paxarchiver for data interchange and file backup |

 is present.

-lets you rename files as pax
+-ilets you rename files as pax works.
+When extracting,

-displays the name of the component it is about to
+pax displays the name of the component it is about to

 extract and gives you the chance to specify a name for the extracted file.

-displays the name of the file or
+When archiving, pax displays the name of the file or

 directory it is about to record in the archive, and lets you specify a